at-cg/ds221-2025/function_syntax.md

 ---

 Given a list of parcels, each represented as $[id, weight]$ , this function
-identifies parcels with duplicate IDs and selects the one with the
+identifies parcels with duplicate IDs and weights and selects the one with the
 minimum weight for each such ID.

 $\textbf{Input:}$